-On 28 August 2018, the Company has entered into a Call Option Agreement with Heavy Metal Exploration Pty Ltd to acquire an interest in the Mt Cobalt Corridor Project, which is a copper cobalt sulphide project in NW Queensland.
+On 28 August 2018, the Company entered into a Call Option Agreement with Heavy Metal Exploration Pty Ltd to acquire an interest in the Mt Cobalt Corridor Project, which is a copper cobalt sulphide project in NW Queensland.
+On 27 November 2018, the Company allowed the Call Option Agreement to lapse due to delays on the approval of the Heavy Metals' application and decreasing cobalt price.

-Nowa Nowa Copper
+Nowa Nowa Iron